dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 ### 3.5.
 JavaScript
 - Created and introduced by `Brendan Eich (Netscape) in 1995` to increase and expand the capabilities of the native browser.
 - A client-side scripting language used to add interactivity and functionality to websites
 - JavaScript it has nothing to do with Java ...!!!
-NOT AT RELATED to JAVA)
+NOT AT ALL RELATED to JAVA)

 #### Common usage of JavaScript
 - Build interactive elements, Rollover, Button clicks, Menus